awsdocs/aws-cloudformation-user-guide/doc_source/resource-import-existing-stack.md

    > aws cloudformation execute-change-set --change-set-name ImportChangeSet --stack-name TargetStack
    ```

 1. \(Optional\) Run drift detection on the `IMPORT_COMPLETE` stack to make sure the template and actual configuration of the imported resources match\.
-For more information about detecting drift, see [Detect Drift on an Entire CloudFormation Stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/detect-drift-stack.html)\.
+For more information about detecting drift, see [Detect drift on an entire CloudFormation stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/detect-drift-stack.html)\.

    ```
    > aws cloudformation detect-stack-drift --stack-name TargetStack